Diagnose breast cancer from histopathological images using Artificial Intelligence

 1. Application type

-The variable to be predicted can have two values (malignant or benignant tumor).
+The variable to be predicted can have two values (malignant or benign tumor).
 Therefore, this is a binary classification project.

 2. Data set